[Last updated on 29 November 2022]

 IMO is able to provide technical support to governments faced with a significant oil spill upon request.
 Such support may range from providing technical advice and assistance to relevant authorities and regional coordination centres; to dispensing technical assistance through the deployment of experts.

 Given the potential magnitude of a catastrophic spill from FSO SAFER and the security considerations related to the ongoing conflict in Yemen, IMO would support UN system efforts in the event of a major international response.

 6. What are the current challenges in preparing for and responding to an oil spill in Yemen?

 The ongoing conflict and resulting instability in the region have a significant impact on the contingency planning work.
 There are challenges in gathering complete and up-to-date information from stakeholders, amongst others.
 The current situation would also impact the capacity to mount a response in the event of an oil spill, in view of the limited resources in the area and, more importantly, the security situation arising from the civil conflict in Yemen.

-7. What about the UN mission to assess the FSO SAFER?
+7. What is the current plan for the FSO SAFER?

 A United Nations-coordinated plan aims to address the threat.
 This plan covers two tracks, which will run simultaneously and provides for installing a long-term replacement for the decrepit tanker.

 Following an emergency operation to transfer the oil to a safe temporary vessel, thus eliminating any immediate threat, there will be an installation of a catenary anchor leg mooring (CALM) buoy to which the replacement vessel will be tethered, and the towing of the FSO Safer for safe recycling (read more here).

 To ensure the oil can be safely transferred, the continuous operation will begin with work aboard the FSO Safer, including inspections and the pumping of inert gas into its tanks to reduce the risk of explosion.